Ending the illegal wildlife trade

 - The illegal wildlife trade threatens ecosystems and rural livelihoods – including those based on ecotourism.

 - Some "products" of the illegal wildlife trade are well known, such as elephant ivory and rhino horns.
 Others, such as certain pet parrots, are lesser known yet equally detrimental to wildlife populations.
-Before purchasing, pet seekers can look up animals on the EcoHealthy Pets website, which ranks "pets" based on sustainability, among other criteria.

 - Animal welfare is rarely a concern to those involved in the illegal wildlife trade.
 Live animals smuggled from one location to another often suffer horrendous conditions during transportation.